Detection and Response

 SASE architecture offers a cohesive security solution by combining capabilities from two distinct areas: network and security.

 As part of SASE’s internet-facing component, a CASB complements the threat-blocking capabilities of Secure Web Gateway (SWG) solutions and benefits from integration with the analytical power of extended detection and response (XDR).
+While a zero trust strategy can provide a more comprehensive and secure network architecture that can protect against both external and internal threats.
 The disparate logs of these once discrete solutions combine to offer a more holistic view of your environment, allowing for the creation of a more thorough risk profile.

 What to consider when implementing CASB